Boss of Andorra's BPA arrested in money laundering probe

-ANDORRA LA VELLA/MADRID (Reuters) - The chief executive of Andorran lender Banca Privada d‘Andorra (BPA), who was suspended along with the rest of the board last week, was arrested overnight on suspicion of money laundering, a police spokesman from the principality said on Saturday.
+ANDORRA LA VELLA/MADRID, March 14 (Reuters) - The chief executive of Andorran lender Banca Privada d‘Andorra (BPA), who was suspended along with the rest of the board last week, was arrested overnight on suspicion of money laundering, a police spokesman from the principality said on Saturday.

 Joan Pau Miquel had been running the bank until financial authorities in Andorra dismissed the board of directors and three managers on Thursday amid a money laundering investigation.